mcmonkey819/murahdahla/README.md

 `cargo install diesel_cli --no-default-features --features "mysql"`

 Put the database URL in your `.env` file.
-Then run `diesel migration setup`.
+Then run `diesel setup`.
 If the database needs to be migrated following an update, you must run `diesel migration run` after pulling the update.
 Refer to the MySQL documentation for instructions on setting up a database.

+*May need to run the following:
+`sudo apt install libmaria* mariadb-client*`

 ## 4. Compile